 Once you force-empty Trash, those files are gone permanently.

 Your best protection is a backup strategy you set up before you need it.
 Time Machine is the go-to option here.
-According to Apple’s Time Machine guide, it backs up your entire Mac every hour and keeps daily backups for the past month.
-If you accidentally Trash something, you can restore it from a Time Machine snapshot.
+Apple’s Time Machine guide{target=“_blank” rel=“noopener”} states that Time Machine keeps 24 hours of hourly snapshots, daily backups for the past month, and weekly backups for all previous months until the backup drive runs out of room.
+If you accidentally Trash something, you can restore it from a snapshot.

-iCloud Drive also keeps recently deleted files for 30 days.
+iCloud Drive also keeps recently deleted files.
+Apple’s iCloud support page confirms that items in Recently Deleted stay recoverable for 30 days before they’re purged.
 Check iCloud.com > iCloud Drive > Recently Deleted if the file was in a synced folder.

-For files that weren’t backed up, third-party data recovery tools exist.
-Results depend on how much new data has been written to the disk since deletion, so act fast.
-If you’re dealing with copy and paste not working on Mac alongside other system glitches, a broader troubleshooting approach may be needed.
+For files that were never backed up, third-party data recovery tools remain an option.
+Results depend on how much new data has been written to the disk since deletion, so act fast and stop using the drive right away.
+Users also running into copy and paste not working on Mac or Bluetooth not available on Mac often find the same background-process culprits behind Trash refusing to empty.

 #Bottom Line

 A stubborn Trash folder is annoying but fixable.
-Start with the Option key method for quick file-in-use issues, move to Terminal’s sudo rm -rf ~/.Trash/* command when Finder can’t handle it, and try Safe Mode for files held open by background processes.
-Keep Time Machine running at all times.
+Start with the Option key method for quick file-in-use warnings, move to Terminal’s sudo rm -rf ~/.Trash/* when Finder can’t handle it, unlock stubborn files with chflags -R nouchg ~/.Trash/*, and reach for Safe Mode when background processes are the real blocker.
+Keep Time Machine running so the one file you delete by mistake is never the one you can’t get back.

 #Frequently Asked Questions